Derivatives and asymptotics of Whittaker functions: and discrete series

 is finite.
 Hence the smoothness of $W_0$ and Fubini's theorem imply that the integral is finite.
 But for $|z_{n-1}|_F\leq 1$, the function $W_0(z_{n-1})$ is equal to $\d_{U_n}^{1/2}(z_{n-1})c_{1,n-1}(z_{n-1})W(g_0)$ with $W(g_0)$ nonzero, hence it is square integrable at zero if and only if $\d_{U_n}c_{1,n-1}^2$, thus $\d_{U_n}^{1/2}c_{1,n-1}$ is positive.\\ \end{proof}

-\begin{rem} The last proof more or less contains the following fact (which is more precisely a consequence of an induction, and the last step of the proof):\\ For every character $c_{i_k,n-k}$ appearing in a factor series of $\pi^{(n-k)}$, there is $W$ in $V$, such that $W(z_k)$ is equal to $[c_{i_k,n-k}\d_{U_{k+1}}^{1/2}\dots \d_{U_{n}}^{1/2}](z_k)$ near zero.
+\begin{rem} The last proof more or less contains the following fact (which is more precisely a consequence of an induction, and the last step of the proof):\\ For every character $c_{i_k,n-k}$ appearing in a factor series of $\pi^{(n-k)}$ when this space is nonzero, there is $W$ in $V$, such that $W(z_k)$ is equal to $[c_{i_k,n-k}\d_{U_{k+1}}^{1/2}\dots \d_{U_{n}}^{1/2}](z_k)$ near zero.
 Hence this family of characters is minimal in the sense that each of them must occur in the expansion given in Proposition \ref{restorus} of some $W$ in $V$. \end{rem}

 From this we deduce a characterization of the Whittaker functions in $L^2(Z_nN_n\backslash G_n)$.